Construction Impacts

 Campus Drive Athletic Fields

-Quirk began construction of the new field the week of Sep 22.
+Quirk began construction of the new field on October 9.
+Work continues to spring.

 Pinehurst Street

-MAC Construction is installing a new 8" water main.
-The first step, that lasts approximately 1 week, is to install a temporary water main and connect houses from the old main to the temporary one.
+The temporary water main and connection to houses were changed over to the new main on WED Nov 5.
 There will be temporary, 30-minute water service interruptions with notice given a minimum of 2 hours in advance.
-Once the new water main is installed that process will take place again to switch service to the new water main.
 Flaggers will be in place to direct any temporary interruptions in traffic flow.

 Vaughan Mall Reconstruction